-Phones, headphones, and electronic devices are not permitted during the instructional day.
+Phones, headphones, and electronic devices are not permitted to be out of the student's locker nor should they be turned on during the school day.
 For more information regarding personal electronic devices on school buses please refer to the Transportation Handbook.
-Personal electronic devices must be turned off and left in the student's locker.
-Violation of the policy will result in confiscation of the device and parents may be called to pick them up from the office.
 The school will not be responsible for any lost, stolen, or damaged personal electronic devices.
+Please refer to our Office Behavior Referral Form at the back of this handbook for more information.